avnet-iotconnect/iotc-freertos-stm32-h5/QUICKSTART_NTZ.md

 * Open TeraTerm and configure the settings as shown in the screenshot below:
 ![Tera Term Serial Settings](media/teraterm_settings.png)
 * Open a new serial connect and select the COM port which contains "STMicroelectronics" in the name.
-* Enter `help` into the serial terminal and ensure there is a response.

 ## 5. Setup an IoTConnect Cloud Account
 This guide requires an IoTConnect account on AWS.